 STROLL DOWN FREMONT STREET

 Sorry, you won’t be escaping the neon lights at Fremont Street.
 Fremont Street is located in the heart of downtown Las Vegas.
-This is a pedestrian-only street and is filled to the brim with live entertainment, dining, and shopping options, as well as zipline tours, free concerts, and even a free light show.
+This is a pedestrian-only street and is filled to the brim with touristy live entertainment, dining, and souvenir shopping opportunities, as well as zipline tours, free concerts, and even a free light show.

 RIDE THE ZIPLINE AT FREMONT STREET

 If you or anyone in your group are adrenaline junkies, this one is for you!
 Don’t miss SlotZilla, located in the heart of the Fremont Street Experience.

 SlotZilla is an 11-story slot machine-inspired zip line attraction and is one of the best (yet touristy) things to do in Las Vegas.
 SlotZilla offers two ways to fly, the lower Zip-Zilla (Zipline) and upper Superhero Zoom (Zoomline).
 If you want maximum thrills, opt for the Zoomline.

 AREA15 has got to be one of the coolest additions to Las Vegas, like ever.
 AREA15 is a truly immersive playground, all rolled up nicely into a vast and vibrant space.
 This 200,000 square foot immersive art collective is buzzing with all things creative and imaginative.